-The Non-Insured Health Benefits (NIHB) program provides travel benefits to status Indians when it is deemed medically necessary for patient access medical care provided outside of their community.
+The Non-Insured Health Benefits (NIHB) program provides travel benefits to status Indians when it is deemed medically necessary for patients to access medical care provided outside of their community.

 Patient rights and responsibilities (PDF) explains the rights and responsibilities of anyone from the Weeneebayko region using the NIHB program for medical travel.